 - “WISE” Pattern (classic anchor incision”) A breast lift can be accomplished by using incisions similar to a classic breast reduction, which involves a scar around the nipple, a vertical line from the bottom of the nipple to the fold of the breast and along the fold of the underside of the breast.
 This is typically required if a lot of reshaping is needed or there is an abundance of excess skin.

 - “Lollipop” incision.
 If less degree of excess skin is present a lesser incision may be possible that involves a scar around the nipple, vertical to the chest wall without an incision along the underside of the breast (“lollipop”).

 - Peri-areolar.
-If the breast mound is in good position and it is just a matter of moving the nipple to a higher position with minimal tightening of the breast, the incision can be limited to around the cicumfrence of the nipple or even just the upper half (cresenteric)
+If the breast mound is in a good position and it is just a matter of moving the nipple to a higher position with minimal tightening of the breast, the incision can be limited to around the circumference of the nipple or even just the upper half (crescentic).

 - Lowered breasts from age and gravity

 - Low lying nipples

 - Breast Asymmetry with or without the above – a small amount of breast tissue may be taken from a larger breast to improve symmetry during the lift procedure.

 I’ve been wanting to do botox and get my skin looking great for some time now.
 I was a little nervous, Dr. Downey had a great staff, and she was super patient and fed me enough information to calm m…

 I had such a great experience with Dr. Downey.
 I was referred by a friend.
 This was my third attempt at getting surgery on some trouble spots after significant weight loss.
 I didn’t go in with h…

 It was very easy for me to make a consultation appointment.
 There was no pressure to sign up for surgery that day.
 Dr. Downey was very professional and friendly.
 She answered all my questions an…